mcnemesis/cli_tttt/README.md

 # QUICK TIPS:

-1. To INSTALL TTTT and the TEA language on your system, run the following command in your terminal:
+1. To INSTALL TTTT and the TEA language [**and ZHA**] on your system, run the following command in your terminal:

    > curl -Ls https://bit.ly/installtea | bash